neil7057/pjl_host_system/README.md

     Data was checked on screen, and referential integrity checked via psql to ensure cascade deletion was working correctly, record relationships were being linked to the correct owner and no orphaned records were being created.

 -   #### Sign Up Testing
     -   The cursor is automatically positioned at the start of the first input field.
+Validation is mostly taken care of by django allauth but was tested field by field with valid and invalid entries.
+    -   A confirmation email message was displayed and a confirmation email sent.
+    -   Once the confirmation email was acknowledged.
+Login was enabled

 -   #### Log In Testing
     -   The cursor is automatically positioned at the start of the first input field.
+Username and Password are validatyed against user profiles and either a login is achieved or a suitable error message displayed.
+    -   Succesful login generates a 'success' toast.

+-   #### Forgot Password Testing
+    -   Clicking on the link on login, displays the password rest page.
+    -   An email is sent to the email address input.
+        -   If the email exists on a user account, a reset email is sent.
+        -   If the email does not exist, an email is sent advising this and encourgaing signup.

+-   #### Change Password Testing
+    -   Clicking on the link in Profile to chage password, displays the password rest page.
+    -   If the password is changed successfully, a toast 'success' message is displayed and the change password page refreshed - this is standard django allauth functionality.

 -   ####  Shopping Testing
     -   Add to bag
+        -   add an item to shopping bag and checkout.
+        -   add multiple items to shopping bag and checkout
+        -   increase quantity
+        -   add/change size
+        -   test that free delivery is triggered when total value exceeds threshold and is 'untriggerde' if deletion of items reduces order total below threshold
     -   Remove from bag
+        -   reduce quantity and checkout
+        -   reduce quantity to zero to show it removes item from bag
+        -   remove via remove option to chcek removes from bag and adjusts delivery if appropriate
     -   Amend quantity
-    -
+        -   increase quantity and check that sub totals and delivery charges adjust
+        -   reduce quantity and check that sub totals and delivery charges adjust

  -  ####  Checkout Testing
     -   Validate address details